-Love them or hate them, interviews are a necessity.
+Answering Interview questions for Graphic designers can be stressful - especially when you have no idea what they are looking for!
 Your resume may only get you in the door, but the interview is your opportunity to shine – to put a face to a resume – making you human.
+Love them or hate them, interviews are a necessity for Graphic Designers.

 While the questions may seem to be job or skills-related, there are many other reasons employers ask what they do!
 Be prepared to answer, even the most obvious questions, with confidence.
 The following list is based on the topics mentioned on our podcast – to give you a bit of insight and preparation for your next interview.

 1. What inspired you to become a Graphic Designer?

 Purpose: Though simple and pretty much one of the staple questions in an interview, it always takes designers by surprise.
 This question allows your interviewers to understand what is behind your drive as a graphic designer.